dracula/gamemaker-studio/README.md

 ## Team

 This theme is maintained by the following person(s) and a bunch of [awesome contributors](https://github.com/tonystr/Dracula/graphs/contributors).
+The color palette included in the image editor is EDG36 by [Endesga](https://twitter.com/ENDESGA)

 [![Tony Strømsnæs](https://avatars3.githubusercontent.com/u/30723101?v=3&s=70)](https://github.com/tonystr) |
 --- |